jlvaquero/SCUNM/README.md

 Keep in mind that the priority is to easy the content creation for game designers; so a lot of concessions was made (read: technical debt and low resilence) to reach to a minimum viable product in its current state.

+Game editor has just been born.
+Electron-React-Redux makes things easy ;)

 It is in Alpha state.
 You can fork it and pull request.

 # Runing in your machine